 Saucedo vs Zappavigna: In the style of Gatti vs Ward

-Junior welterweight contender Alex Saucedo of Oklahoma City and Australian challenger Lenny Zappavigna did Arturo Gatti and Micky Ward, Orlando Salido and Francisco Vargas proud with a barnburning brawl and it gets our nod for the 2018 Fight of the Year.
+Junior welterweight contender Alex Saucedo of Oklahoma City and Australian challenger Lenny Zappavigna did Gatti and Ward as well as Orlando Salido and Francisco Vargas proud with a barnburning brawl.
+Despite, or perhaps because of the charm of its relative obscurity, it gets our nod for the 2018 Fight of the Year.
 Saucedo (28-0, 18 KOs), age 24, and Zappavigna (37-4, 27 KOs), age 30, delivered more action in seven rounds than many fighters deliver in a lifetime.

 In the third round, Saucedo dropped Zappavigna with a hard counter right hand.
 Zappavigna, whose career clock was ticking down and could not afford a loss, got up to beat the count, fight back with what he had left, and make it out of the round.
 But his face looked terrible and he didn’t look to make it much further in the fight.

 If you were taking bets at this point, you’d bet it wouldn’t go another round.
-But in a shocker, Zappavigna turned the tables on Saucedo, and he scored an improbable knockdown of his own.
-Saucedo also got to his feet but appeared more seriously hurt than ‘Lenny Z’ had in the previous round.
+In a shocker, Zappavigna turned the tables on Saucedo, and he scored an improbable knockdown of his own.
+Saucedo also got to his feet, but appeared more seriously hurt than ‘Lenny Z’ had in the previous round.
 Once again, both survived.

 Watch the entire fourth round as ESPN’s Joe Tesstiore and Timothy Bradley called it.

 Saucedo started to take control back, but this fight was all or nothing for Zappavigna.
 Finally, Zappavigna’s corner had to save him from himself after it became apparent his slim chance of winning the fight wasn’t worth the potential damage, and it was the right call.
-The corner called it at 29 seconds of the seventh round.
+Zappavigna’s team stopped it at 29 seconds of the seventh round.

 With the win, Saucedo earned a title fight in November against Maurice Hooker, which he went on to lose.
 Zappavigna announced after the bout he would retire from boxing after a 12-year career.
-Zappavigna never won a world title although he lost a title opportunity in 2011 against Miguel Vazquez.
+Zappavigna never won a world title, although fought for one, losing in 2011 against Miguel Vazquez.